robot-Yang/SwarmControl/README.md

 SwarmControl is a VR research project comparing two methods of controlling a drone swarm.
 The study investigates how the input modality affects **task performance** and the **sense of embodiment** experienced by the operator.

 ---

+## Motivation

+Traditional drone swarm control relies on RC controllers, which require learning an abstract mapping between physical inputs and swarm behaviour.
+There is no natural correspondence between what the operator does and how the swarm moves — control is distal and cognitively mediated.

+Body-based interfaces exploit **motor congruence**: leaning forward moves the swarm forward, spreading the arms spreads the swarm.
+This direct mapping reduces the cognitive gap between intention and action, and should strengthen the sense of being part of the swarm rather than operating it from the outside.
+Adding haptic feedback closes the sensorimotor loop further, giving the operator a physical awareness of swarm state (collisions, disconnections, forces).

+---

+## Research Questions & Hypotheses

+**RQ1** — Does body-based control improve the sense of embodiment compared to traditional RC control?
+> **H1:** The Upper Body condition will yield higher embodiment scores, driven by motor congruence between operator movement and swarm movement.

+**RQ2** — Does body-based control affect task performance?
+> **H2:** The Upper Body condition will achieve comparable or better performance (time, crashes, connectivity) for non-expert users.
+Expert users may favour the controller due to prior learned mappings.

+**RQ3** — Does haptic feedback enhance embodiment and performance independently of control modality?
+> **H3:** Haptic feedback will increase embodiment scores regardless of condition, by reinforcing the physical presence of the swarm.
+---

 ## Conditions